online-ml/river/README.md

 ## Installation

-:point-up: `creme` is tested with Python 3.6 and above.
+:point_up: `creme` is tested with Python 3.6 and above.

 `creme` mostly relies on Python's standard library.
 Sometimes it relies on `numpy`, `scipy`, and `scikit-learn` so as not to reinvent the wheel. `creme` can simply be installed with `pip`.